 Once you pass through the entrance, there are engravings showing Ramesses and Nefertari paying homage to the gods.
 On the north wall is a detailed story of the victory at Kadesh.

 The smaller temple nearby has six colossi in the front façade – four which are the king, two are Queen Nefertari.
 This is a unique ode to the queen, typically women are represented on a much smaller scale than the Pharaoh.
 Nerfertari’s tomb is not in Abu Simbel, but rather in the Valley of the Queens.

-Today, Abu Simbel is the most visited ancient site Egypt after the Great Pyramids of Giza, and for good reason.
+Today, the temples of Abu Simbel are the most visited ancient sites in Egypt after the Great Pyramids of Giza, and for good reason.
 I was truly impressed with not only the size but the engineering that went into the temple – both when it was built and when it was moved – as well.
 Stepping into the temple is like stepping back in time.
 While you’re there, put the camera down, lift your head up, and embrace ancient Egypt and all its glory.